psmann/WeatherMan/README.md

 # WeatherMan

 An Android weather app that shows current and forecast weather for user location and other cities.
-Uses Dark SKy API for weather data and TomTom API to get cities.
+Uses OpenWeatherMap API for weather data and TomTom API to get cities.

 ## Screenshots